slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ## On health

 <!--
-- Depression and schizophrenia are so tied to poor gut bacteria that researchers can identify a person with depression just by analyzing their gut bacteria composition.
 - The two best doctors: Mr. Outdoors (sunshine, water, air, exercise) and Mrs. Diet.
-??
-"Tension is who you think should be.
-Relaxation is who you are."
-??
-Pain changes people.
-Some become rude.
-Some become silent.

-#q["The first wealth is health." -- Ralph Waldo Emerson $  1803  $]
 -->

 > *"The wise man accepts his pain, endures it, but does not add to it."